davidson16807/languages/language-learning/thoughts-on-predicate-system-design.md

 # Footnote on linguistic overloading

-There is one catch we've noticed to our implementation, which is a linguistic one: within natural language, "has" has overloaded meaning.
+There is one catch we've noticed in our implementation, which is a linguistic one: within natural language, "has" has overloaded meaning.

 In natural language, "has" could mean not only that one has something as part of their anatomy,